Svaught598/WetLabApp/README.md

 Some features that may be useful/interesting to complete:
 - automatic calculation of molecular weight based on chemical formula in CRUD display
 - incorporating PubChem API

+## Old Project

+I included this to serve as a reminder of what this project almost remained.
+Some points:

+1. The project had a lot of unnecesary customized widgets, leading to overcomplication.

+2. The logic was deeply tied to UI code, so technical changes were difficult to implement.

+3. CRUD for solvent data was utterly broken.
+Deleting a selected entry would actually delete two.

+All code is bad, but that means it can be better.